Infinage/cpp-experiments/json-parser/README.md

 - **`createNode`**: Creates a simple JSON node from a value.
 - **`createArray`**: Creates an array node containing other JSON nodes.
 - **`createObject`**: Creates an object node with key-value pairs.
+- **`pretty`**: Prettifies a JSON dump string by formatting it with appropriate indentation for better readability.

 ### Parser Class
 The `Parser` class handles the logic to parse JSON from strings and to dump JSON into strings.